 From a very early age, I was taught the value of money.
-Not only did I do chores to earn a weekly allowance, but I was expected to save my money for things that I wanted to purchase.
-And like most kids — I wanted lots of stuff, which motivated me to come up with creative ways to make money.
+Not only did I do chores to earn a weekly allowance, but I was also expected to save money for things I wanted to purchase.
+And like most kids, I wanted lots of stuff, which motivated me to come up with creative ways to make extra money.

-I made money by selling lemonade from a stand in our front yard.
-I went door-to-door trying to sell my neighbors my handmade arts and crafts (I didn’t sell any).
-I collected salamanders from our backyard and called around until I found a local pet store that would buy them.
-I found aluminum cans and traded them into the recycling center for cash.
+I made money by selling lemonade; I went door-to-door trying to sell my neighbors my arts and crafts (I didn’t sell any).
+One time, I collected salamanders from our backyard and called around until I found a pet store that would buy them.
+I found aluminum cans and traded them to the recycling center for cash.

 Fast forward, and not much has changed.